GithubUserAccountAmazing/ShortScript/README.md

 - Install AutoHotkey on your system.
 - Run the script by double-clicking or right-clicking on the .ahk file.
 - Select a JavaScript code with your mouse or keyboard and press Win+C to copy a shortened and wrapped version to your clipboard.
+  - Alternatively, with no text selected, you can use Win+C to modify your current clipboard contents.
 - Paste the shortened and wrapped code wherever you want.

 ## Features and Limitations